OGGM/oggm/docs/download-projections.rst

 Data usage requirements
 -----------------------

-If you use these data (either aggregated csv or the per-glacier netcdf files), please cite the dataset as following:
+If you use these data (either aggregated csv or the per-glacier netcdf files), please cite the dataset and mention the version you used.
+For example for OGGM v1.6.3 as following:

 *Lilian Schuster, Patrick Schmitt, Anouk Vlug, & Fabien Maussion.
-(2023).
-OGGM/oggm-standard-projections-csv-files: v1.0 (v1.0).
-Zenodo. https://doi.org/10.5281/zenodo.8286065*
+(2026).
+OGGM/oggm-standard-projections-csv-files: (v1.1).
+Zenodo. https://doi.org/10.5281/zenodo.8286066*

-In addition, please cite OGGM (Maussion et al., 2019) and the specific OGGM version as specified in the OGGM documentation: :ref:`citing-oggm`.
+In addition, please cite OGGM (`Maussion et al., 2019 <https://doi.org/10.5194/gmd-12-909-2019>`_) and the specific OGGM version as specified in the OGGM documentation: :ref:`citing-oggm`.
 The data for the CMIP6 GCMs until 2100 is also described in `Zekollari et al. (2024) <https://doi.org/10.5194/egusphere-2024-1013>`_.